thuijskens/thuijskens.github.io/_posts/2016-12-29-bayesian-optimisation.md

 ## Bayesian optimization

 There is actually a whole field dedicated to this problem, and in this blog post I'll discuss a Bayesian algorithm for this problem.
-I'll go through some of the fundamentals, but we'll keep it light on the maths, and try to build up some intuition around this framework.
+I'll go through some of the fundamentals, whilst keeping it light on the maths, and try to build up some intuition around this framework.
 Finally, we'll apply this algorithm on a real classification problem using the popular Python machine learning toolkit [scikit-learn](http://scikit-learn.org/).
 If you're not interested in the theory behind the algorithm, you can skip straight to the code, and example, by clicking [here](#parameter-selection-of-a-support-vector-machine).

 <!--excerpt-->